KiL-Workshop/CMSC691/aboutme.md

 ---
 layout: page
-title: About Instructor
+title: Manas Gaur
 subtitle:
 ---

-My name is Manas Gaur.
 I am an Assistant Professor in the Department of Computer Science and Electrical Engineering.
 I am passionate about

 - Artificial Intelligence